city_hall

 • Decking feasibility assessment

 We have started examining existing conditions of the Reconnecting Chinatown site.
-Over the next few months, we still begin working with the community on this exciting project.
-Please continue to stay tuned!
+We are continuing to work with the community on this exciting project.
+Please stay tuned!

 PROJECT SCOPE